aheckmann/node-ses/README.md

 The `sendRawEmail` method transports your message to the AWS SES service.
-If Amazon returns an HTTP status code that's less than `200` or greater than or equal to 400, we will callback with an `err` object that is a direct translation of the XML error Amazon provides.
+If Amazon returns an HTTP status code that's less than `200` or greater than or equal to 400, we will callback with an `err` object that is direct presentation of the _Error_ element of aws error response.

-See [error handling] section below for details on the structure of returned errors.
+See [Error Handling](#error-handling) section below for details on the structure of returned errors.

 ### Example